hughiep/url-shortener/.system-design/Deep-Dive.md

 >> Suggest: CloudFront, Akamai, Cloudflare, etc.

 - Use a load balancer to distribute the requests to multiple servers.
 This will reduce the load on the servers and improve the latency of redirection.

+## Handle 100M DAUs and 1B URLs

+Solutions:

+- Calculate size of each record.
+Calculation: short code (6 bytes) + original URL (200 bytes) + timestamp (8 bytes) + user id (4 bytes) + custom alias (100 bytes) = 318 bytes.
+Round up to 500 for additional metadata and analytics.

+For 1B URLs, the total size of the database would be 500 GB.
+We can use sharding to distribute the data across multiple servers.

+- What database should we use?

+Because read and write operations are not equal, write-heavy, we can split the database into two parts: one for read operations and one for write operations.

+For read operations, we can use a NoSQL database like Cassandra or MongoDB.
+For write operations, we can use a distributed cache like Redis or Memcached.